 Grid feed-in for electricity from renewable sources

-The project has supported the MEMDD in setting up the Moroccan Energy Observatory and in developing its web portal that provides access to reliable, up-to-date information on developments in the energy sector.
+MEME set up the Moroccan Energy Observatory and developed its web portal, which enables users to access reliable, up-to-date information on developments in the energy sector.

-In addition, the project organised and facilitated a number of workshops to discuss changes that could be made to Act 13-09, resulting in the formulation of concrete recommendations on the draft amendment.
+The project organised and facilitated several workshops to discuss changes that could be made to Act 13-09, resulting in the formulation of concrete recommendations on the draft amendment.